John Cochran (Survivor contestant): Caramoan

 Cochran returned for the 26th season, the second season to be subtitled "Fans vs. Favorites," and was placed on the "Favorites" tribe, Bikal.
 He was joined by fellow South Pacific contestants Brandon Hantz and Dawn Meehan.
-Cochran once again aligned with a majority of his tribemates, under the alliance name of "Stealth R Us," named so by the unofficial tribe leader Phillip Sheppard.
-Even after the tribal swap in Episode Six, Cochran still remained on the Bikal tribe, along with Sheppard, Meehan, fellow returning player Corinne Kaplan, and newcomers Julia Landauer, Matt Bischoff, and Michael Snow.
-The new Bikal tribe focused on eliminating all of the new players on the tribe, successfully voting out Bischoff and Landauer before the merge came.
+Cochran once again aligned with a majority of his tribemates, under the alliance "Stealth R Us," named by the unofficial tribe leader Phillip Sheppard.
+Even after the tribal swap in Episode Six, Cochran remained on the Bikal tribe, along with Sheppard, Meehan, fellow returning player Corinne Kaplan, and newcomers Julia Landauer, Matt Bischoff, and Michael Snow.
+The new Bikal tribe focused on eliminating the new players on the tribe, successfully voting out Bischoff and Landauer before the merge.
 However, when Sheppard was eliminated due to a blindside by Malcolm Freberg, Reynold Toepfer, and Eddie Fox, Cochran became the default leader due to being viewed as Sheppard's right-hand man.

-Over the course of the season, Cochran went on to win three individual immunity challenges, in Episodes 8, 11, and 14.
-He was also the only contestant in the season to win more than one individual immunity challenge.
-He would make a major move to plot the blindside of potential threat Brenda Lowe at the Final Six.
-Lowe had been plotting to blindside Cochran at either the Final Five or Final Four.
-After a crucial win at the Final Four immunity challenge to secure his place in the finals, and with Sherri Biethman the easiest finals opponent, he would debate bringing Fox or his closest ally Meehan.
-He decided on Meehan, realizing that Fox, despite floating through the game, had numerous good friends on the jury and was the bigger threat.
-When it came down to the jury presentations, Cochran received nearly unanimous praise for the way he played the game strategically without letting emotions interfere, and for always sticking to his promises.
+Over the course of the season, Cochran won three individual immunity challenges, in Episodes 8, 11, and 14.
+He was the only contestant in the season to win more than one individual immunity challenge.
+He made a major move to plot the blindside of potential threat Brenda Lowe at the Final Six.
+Lowe had been plotting to blindside Cochran at either Final Five or Final Four.
+After a win at the Final Four immunity challenge to secure his place in the finals, and with Sherri Biethman the easiest finals opponent, he debated bringing Fox or his closest ally Meehan.
+He decided on Dawn and Sherri, realizing that Eddie, despite floating through the game, had numerous friends on the jury and was the bigger threat.
+When it came to jury presentations, Cochran received nearly unanimous praise for the way he played the game strategically without letting emotions interfere, and for always sticking to his promises.

 Biethman was considered to have ridden coattails to the end, and Meehan was criticized for her emotional instability.
 Ultimately, Cochran won a unanimous 8–0–0 vote.
-He became only the third winner in Survivor history to win a unanimous vote, after Earl Cole in Survivor: Fiji and J. T. Thomas in Survivor: Tocantins.
-He was also only the second winner to win a unanimous vote while also never receiving a single vote against him in any Tribal Council, after Thomas.
+Cochran became the third winner in Survivor history to win a unanimous vote, after Earl Cole in Survivor: Fiji and J. T. Thomas in Survivor: Tocantins.
+He was also the second winner to win a unanimous vote while also never receiving a single vote against him in any Tribal Council, after Thomas.

 Cameos

 Cochran showed up on the reunion show for Survivor: Blood vs. Water, the show's 27th season.
-Jeff Probst asked Cochran about new developments in his life, and even presented a comedy sketch starring Cochran and actor Will Arnett.
+Jeff Probst asked Cochran about new developments in his life, and presented a comedy sketch starring Cochran and actor Will Arnett.
 Cochran later appeared as a guest on the fifth episode of Survivor's 34th season, Survivor: Game Changers, where he visited exiled castaway Debbie Wanner to give her advice.